 Within five days after the employee requests leave or after the County learns the leave may be for an FMLA-qualifying reason, the County will provide a written notice stating whether leave is available, and notifying the employee how much leave has been designated as FMLA leave, and how much leave remains.
-For an unspecified leave, the County will update the notification every 30 days as to how much leave remains.
+For an unspecified leave, the County will update the notification every 30 days as to how much leave was designated in the prior month, how much was rejected, and how much leave remains.
 If any part of the requested leave is not designated as FMLA leave, the County will provide written notice of and reason for denial.